-Superintendent: Rhonda Sanders Assistant Superintendent: Delani Bateman
+Superintendent: Delani Bateman Assistant Superintendent: Pending

 - 1. Any rabbit that has a disease or is unhealthy will be excused from exhibition and must be removed. - 2.
 Possession date is by May 15th. - 3.
 No crossbreeds in any class. - 4.
 All 4-H rabbit exhibitors must keep their rabbit fed and watered and provided a clean pen at all times. - 5.
 All 4-H members are responsible on show day for bringing their 4-H rabbits to and from the judging table.
 Only 4-H members may show rabbits at the judging table, no adults.
 Classes will be called only three (3) times before judging begins. - 6.
 All classes will be judged according to ages and weights as established by the American Rabbit Breeders Association, Inc. Best of Breed and Best Opposite Sex will be selected according to the American Rabbit Breeders Association, Inc. Standard of Perfection. - 7.
 Exhibitors can take Senior & Junior Buck or Senior & Junior Doe, any breed or variety.
 No crossbreeds. - 8.
 Tattoo in the rabbit's left ear recommended and follow ARBA rules. - 9.
-Each 4-H'er is limited to a total of eight (8) rabbits.
+Each 4-H'er is limited to a total of eight (8) rabbits. - 10.
+All members must put wood shavings into the box underneath the cage at the beginning of fair and clean it daily.